Office of Export Licensing - Explained

 OEL (Office of Export Licensing) is responsible for issuing licenses to any organization that is exporting certain goods that require permission to be exported.
 International standards concerning importing and exporting goods are different from US Federal standards.
 The difference in these standards can be based on the geographical spectrum, type of goods, and the destination for goods.
 OEL helps individuals in the import and export business understand the specific rules and regulation for different industries and how they can comply with them.

-A Little More on What is the Office of Export Licensing
+What does the Office of Export Licensing Do?

 In the US, different federal agencies are authorized to issue the import-export license.
 These agencies identify the types of products exported to certain international destinations before issuing any license.
 A license is only required when exporting certain designated products that are on OEL list.